 A good amount of trainers out there prefer to equip their FPs with Spirit teams.
 If you’re one of them, you’re in luck — we’ve got a variety of bonus setups here that you can try out.
 If you’re new to amiibo training and aren’t sure how Spirits work, you can read our full Spirits guide for more information.
 For now, remember that once you give an FP its Spirits, you can’t remove them without completely resetting the training data.
 Here are some viable bonus effects you could use on Zelda:

-- Banned bonuses: Zelda is rather light, so her best build is Armor Knight and Move Speed ↑.
+- Banned bonuses: Zelda is rather light, so her best build is Armor Knight plus Move Speed ↑.
 With this, her attack and defense stats will receive significant boosts, and these buffs will make her that much more threatening against unprepared opponents.
 If you want to take a risk, you can swap Move Speed ↑ for Trade-Off Ability ↑.
-Do note that trade-off bonuses start their user at 30% damage every stock.
-This is fine for heavyweights, but it’s a bit of a risk on a fighter as light as Zelda.
+Do note that Trade-Off bonuses start their user at 30% damage every stock.
+This is fine for heavyweights, but it’s a slight risk on a fighter as light as Zelda.

-- Tournament-legal bonuses: If you want to enter a tournament that keeps Armor Knight banned, you can use Hyper Smash Attacks, Toss & Meteor, and Magic Attack ↑ instead.
+- Tournament-legal bonuses: If you want to enter a tournament that keeps Armor Knight banned, you can use any combination of the following Support skills instead: Magic Attack ↑ (either one or two), Trade-Off Ability ↑, Air Defense ↑, Air Attack ↑, Shield Damage ↑, Critical Healing & Metal, and Critical Immunity.

 - Raid Boss bonuses: And if you’d prefer to train a Raid Boss, use Magic Attack ↑, Air Attack ↑, and Landing Lag ↓.
 Critical Healing & Metal, Instadrop, and Move Speed ↑ are all perfectly viable as well!